unicode-org/text-rendering-tests/README.md

 expected rendering matches the observed result.
 Currently, “matching” is implemented by iterating over SVG paths, allowing for maximally 1 font design unit of difference.

+## Contributing

+Your contributions are very welcome; simply send pull requests via GitHub.
+Before your changes can be merged into this repository, the Unicode Consortium requests that you sign a [Contributor License Agreement](unicode_cla.pdf); please follow the instructions in that document.